PurpurMC/PurpurDocs/mkdocs/Configuration.md

 #### lava
 * ##### infinite-source
     - **default**: false
-    - **description**: Allow lava to take on infinite supply properties similar to water (&lt;infinite-required-sources&gt; source blocks flowing together creates a new source block)
+    - **description**: Allow lava to take on infinite supply properties similar to water (&lt;infinite-required-sources> source blocks flowing together creates a new source block)
 * ##### infinite-required-sources
     - **default**: 2
     - **description**: The amount of sources required to have infinite lava